ime01/ByteWorksJobTask/README.md

 App allows an Admin to register and login

-For now Admin can login with details  "first name"   and "last name", admin will be logged in, as these matches the defualt login strings
+Admin can login with their firstname and password entered while creating their account

 A registered and logged in Admin can create and save Employee information